23 Small Open Concept Kitchen Living Room Ideas

 • Vertical drawer systems for efficient organization

-See also 26 Dark Gray Sofa Living Room Ideas
+See also 26 Orange Living Room Decor Ideas You Need to Try

 Ceiling-Height Focal Points: